-Both the Great Britain1 and Northern Ireland2 regulations have the same requirement relating to communicating benefit and risk, therefore throughout this document they will be jointly referred to as $IR(ME)R^{1,2}$.
+Both the Great Britain^{1,2} and Northern Ireland3 regulations have the same requirement relating to communicating benefit and risk, therefore throughout this document they will be jointly referred to as IR(ME)R.

-$IR(ME)R^{1,2}$ identifies four duty holders, each of whom has clearly identified responsibilities under the regulations: the Employer, Referrer, Practitioner and Operator.
+IR(ME)R identifies four duty holders, each of whom has clearly identified responsibilities under the regulations: the Employer, Referrer, Practitioner and Operator.
 For the purpose of clarity in this document, these duty holders are represented by capitalised words in order to distinguish this role from an individual's job title.

-The European Council Directive 2013/59/Euratom (Article 57 1.(d))3, stipulates that the responsibility to give "adequate information" lies with the Referrer or Practitioner as specified by member states. $IR(ME)R^{1,2}$ does not include this in Regulation 10: Duties of the practitioner, operator and referrer, instead it is included in Schedule 2 (i) Employer's Procedures, although it is not specified who should give this information.

-It is acknowledged that IR(ME)R Referrers and Practitioners should be sufficiently educated to communicate benefit and risk information to patients, however, the SCoR firmly believes that normal UK radiological practice would mean that this task is likely to be delegated to the Operator.
+The European Council Directive 2013/59/Euratom (Article 57 (1) (d))4, stipulates that the responsibility to give "adequate information" lies with the Referrer or Practitioner as specified by member states.
+IR(ME)R does not include this in Regulation 10: Duties of the practitioner, operator and referrer; instead it is included in Schedule 2 (i) Employer's Procedures, although it is not specified who should give this information.
+It is acknowledged that IR(ME)R Referrers and Practitioners should be sufficiently educated to communicate benefit and risk information to patients; however, the SoR and CoR firmly believe that normal UK radiological practice would mean that this task is likely to be delegated to the Operator.
 The Operator is normally a radiographer or an assistant practitioner (AP) but may be a radiologist, clinical oncologist, nuclear medicine (NM) physician, NM medical physics expert (MPE), clinical scientist, surgeon, nurse or other healthcare professional.
 In some cases an individual may act as IR(ME)R Referrer, Practitioner and Operator.
 In such case the task of providing adequate information will lie with the same individual.

 Employer's procedures should clearly specify who (which duty holder) should be involved in providing benefit and risk information, and how this information should be communicated.
 This duty holder would therefore be required to ensure that a patient has received the required information, and that they understand it, before the exposure takes place.
-Risk communication is a core competency for all Practitioners and Operators (IR(ME)R^{1, 2} Schedule 3 1.(a)).
+Risk communication is a core competency for all Practitioners and Operators (IR(ME)R Schedule 3 (1) (a)).
+Radiographers are required by The Health and Care Professions Council's The standards of proficiency for radiographers5 to "formulate and provide information and support for service users about their treatment and/or imaging process and procedures, with regular reappraisal of their information needs as appropriate".